Lordstown Motors Taps Amerit Fleet Solutions for Service & Warranty as Production Resumes

-/EIN News/ -- LORDSTOWN, Ohio, April 18, 2023 (GLOBE NEWSWIRE) -- Lordstown Motors Corp.
-(Nasdaq: RIDE), (“Lordstown Motors” or the “Company”), an original equipment manufacturer (“OEM”) of electric light duty vehicles focused on the commercial fleet market, and Amerit Fleet Solutions (“Amerit”), a provider of customized fleet maintenance and repair programs nationwide, announced today that it has entered into an agreement for Amerit to provide service and maintenance to Lordstown’s commercial fleet customers.
+LORDSTOWN, Ohio, April 18, 2023 (GLOBE NEWSWIRE) -- Lordstown Motors Corp.
+RIDE, ("Lordstown Motors" or the "Company"), an original equipment manufacturer ("OEM") of electric light duty vehicles focused on the commercial fleet market, and Amerit Fleet Solutions ("Amerit"), a provider of customized fleet maintenance and repair programs nationwide, announced today that it has entered into an agreement for Amerit to provide service and maintenance to Lordstown's commercial fleet customers.

 The Lordstown Endurance™ began commercial production at the Foxconn EV Ohio assembly plant in Q3 2022.
 Sales started in Q4 2022.
 Production and deliveries resumed in April 2023 after a pause earlier in the year to address supplier quality issues and are expected to continue at a very low pace.